lzim/teampsd/mtl_facilitate_workgroup/checklists/fidelity_checklist.md

 - [ ] 3.
 Even though we did not have total agreement, we did reach a kind of consensus that our (this) team all accepts.
 - [ ] 4.
 We are supporting shared team decision-making in this project.

-**Sessions 9-12- Rate the following 2 items.**
+**Sessions 9-12 - Rate the following 5 items.**
 - [ ] 1.
-We recognized local challenges for our (this) team and came up with good solutions.
+We helped the team consider the problem at hand as in terms of interconnection (Complex).
 - [ ] 2.
-We developed strategies that are likely to work for our (this) team.
+We helped the team look beyond a specific variable/output to determine the dynamic cause of the problem (Feedback).
+- [ ] 3.
+We helped the team to consider how feedback produces important trends over time (System Behavior).
+- [ ] 4.
+We helped the team to consider that a decision can have a different pattern of effects over time, depending on the state of the system (Time).
+- [ ] 5.
+We are supporting shared team decision-making in this project.

 ## B. Intersession checklist prioritizing Post-session Checklist items 6, 7 & 9 (short-form)